Customer loyalty for local shops

 Loyalty programs are quite a common practice and most of the big brands are into it.
 Airlines, gas stations and supermarkets are doing it.
 This results into the average consumer being involved into at least 15 loyalty programs but be actively engaged with only 8.

-The biggest challenge of a loyalty program is to persuade people that they need it.
+The biggest challenge of every loyalty program is to persuade people that they need it.

 Loyalty programs for small retailers

-Most of the loyalty programs fail, customers do not show the expected appreciation.
-For the majority of the cases the reason is that the reward program is confusing and unpromising.
+It is a fact of life that most of the loyalty programs fail.
+Customers just do not show the expected appreciation and for the majority of the cases the reason is that the reward program is confusing and unpromising.

-Below we analyze the most efficient loyalty program for small retailers and local shops.
+Below we analyze the most efficient loyalty program strategies for small retailers and local shops.

 A simple point system